lummie/dns-dodo/README.md

 5. Create a bash file that calls dns-dodo with the required parameters for the update-dns command.
 For more information see below.

-6. Call your bash file and re-ping your domain name to confirm it has changed to your public ip address
+6. Call your bash file and re-ping your domain name to confirm it has changed to your public ip address.